 The current PE ratio of GVA is below the 3, 5 and 10-year averages.

-With a P/E of 35.9, GVA is above the Industrials sector average but below the industry and its peers average.
-Compared to its Industrials sector average of 30.63, Granite Construction's P/E is 17% higher.
+With a P/E of 28.14, GVA is below the Industrials sector, the industry and its peers average.
+But compared to its Industrials sector average of 29.39, Granite Construction's P/E is only 4.3% lower.

 GVA's PE ratio is lower than its peer stocks PWR and VMC, but it is greater than EME's and ACM's.
-Granite Construction's current PE ratio of 35.9 is comparable to the average of its peer group, which is 36.34.
+Granite Construction's current PE ratio of 28.14 is below the average of its peers, which is 31.45.

 | Stock name | PE ratio | Market cap |